raighi/PyRatDeliverable2/README.md

 - AI
 - AI_enhancement
 We were aiming at finding the shortest path to multiple cheese with the most economical time cost.
+We also implemented player able to react to changes in the maze, that would be able to play against other players.

 Exhaustive: Perform a TSP to know the best order to catch the cheeses fastly.
 The complexity of the algorithm is exponential.

 Greedy: Greedy algorithm using the heuristic : "go to the closest cheese".
+The complexity of this algorithm depends mostly of the density of the maze.
+For T turns it could be O(C^2)+O(C*V^2log(v)) where C represents the number of cheese and V the vertices of the maze.

-GreedyEachTurn: Same as Greedy but when it searchs for the next cheese it takes in count the cheeses already taken
+GreedyEachTurn: Same as Greedy but when it searchs for the next cheese it takes in count the cheeses already taken.
+The complexity is polynomial, relatively of the number of cheese and of the number of turn.
+It depends mostly of the density of the maze.

 GreedyEachCheese: Same as GreedyEachTurn but if the cheese it was chasing is catch during the turn by the opponent it goes to the next nearest cheese the next turn.
+The complexity is about the same that the greedy or greedy each turn.

 Cluster_man: Luster_man uses another herustic : it creates clusters of cheese and takes it into account when searching the closest cheese.
 Have to be improved with a second field of larger clusters and machine learning, in order to take more efficient decisions.